connoryates/Alchemy-DataNews/README.md

 }
 ```

-The next token is cached within the ```package``` so if you need to check if there is a nect page available, the following will work:
+The next token is cached within the ```package``` so if you need to check if there is a next page available, the following will work:

 ```perl
 $next_results = $alchemy->next if defined $self->{_next};